MaximeJuncaQuintero/MaximeJuncaQuintero.github.io/README.md

 ## About Me

-I aim to transforming complex datasets into insightful, actionable intelligence.
-I have skills in statistical analysis and machine learning, with an avid interest in strategy and innovation.
+My aim is to transform complex data sets into relevant, usable information.
+I have skills in statistical analysis and machine learning, with an interest in strategy and innovation.

 ---